 Accuracy is 95 % on label text and 90 % on free descriptions.
 With 240 products you correct 20–30 fields — one hour of work instead of 48.
 And every field is editable; you stay in control.

 You don't need them.
 A phone photo in daylight is enough for Magic Scan.
-If you want to look more professional later, the same workflow includes AI image editing — background removed, shadows added, done.
+If you want to look more professional later, the same workflow includes Shopyai image editing — background removed, shadows added, done.
 Both in one pass.

 Two pitfalls to avoid

-Magic Scan suggests a market median — the average across diaspora shops in the EU.
+Magic Scan suggests a reference price — a starting point, not market truth.
 But you know your margin better.
-Bashir's Sargol saffron is top quality (direct from family in Herat) — €19.50 instead of €18.90.
-Anyone who rubber-stamps AI prices is leaving margin on the table.
+In the example setup: Sargol saffron in top quality (direct from family in Herat) — illustratively €19.50 instead of €18.90 (example figures).
+Anyone who rubber-stamps Shopyai prices is leaving margin on the table.

 Seasonal peaks: why Magic Scan is essential before Nowruz